Aspropyrgos: Climate

 in the Thriasio Plain the area is particularly vulnerable to high temperatures and has experienced some of the highest temperatures ever recorded in Greece and Continental Europe.
 In June 2007 the meteorological station of the Aspropyrgos Municipality located in the Germanika area of Aspropyrgos registered 47.5 °C which is Europe's highest June temperature to date.
 Also, in June 2017, July 2017 and August 2021, Aspropyrgos recorded temperatures of around 45 °C. In August 2025 a new meteorological station from the National Observatory of Athens was placed in the Aspropyrgos coast.

+Climate data for Aspropyrgos 45 m a.s.l.